 On appeal, the Pennsylvania Superior Court stated, “It was improper for the court to base its decision on material outside the record, and we cannot affirm the court's order based on that material.”
 The Superior Court then reversed the PFA order holding that the court abused its discretion in issuing the final PFA order based on evidence not in the record.
 Id. at 8.
 While the court reversed the PFA, it didn't rehash the entire PFA trial but ruled on a mistake of the law by the court below.

 While the appellate in the case above was victorious, appeals can be an uphill battle.
 That's why it's so important that you attend the hearing and mount a full defense during the final PFA hearing.
 If you wait for an appeal, the final order will be a much greater obstacle to overcome.

 Hire an Experienced Pennsylvania PFA Lawyer

 If you're facing a final hearing for a protection from abuse order or if you need to appeal a final PFA order, you need professional legal advice.
-Attorney Joseph D. Lento has unparalleled experience defending PFA orders throughout Pennsylvania.
-He can help you too.
+The Lento Law Firm has unparalleled experience defending PFA orders throughout Pennsylvania.
+They can help you too.
 Give the Lento Law Firm a call at 888-536-3686 or contact them online.